 Video imaging offers a form of observing that mixes photography with traditional observing.
 Essentially, a video camera with Frame integration and or software stacking replaces the eyepiece.
-The camera takes many exposures (usually in under two to three seconds) and builds an image of deep space objects that normally require pristine non-light polluted skies, dark adaptation and skill with an eyepiece.
+The camera takes many exposures and builds an image of deep space objects that normally require pristine non-light polluted skies, dark adaptation and skill with an eyepiece.

 Video astronomy yields an almost live image and a similar feeling to using an eyepiece except the images are better and easy for anyone to view, requiring no experience.
 This form of observing also works in light polluted areas much better than visual eyepiece observation.

 Dedicated software allows for quick, amazing images with minimal processing.

 In essence, video astronomy is a combination of real-time observing through an eyepiece and photography.
 An observer can quickly view an object within minutes and then, equally quickly, move on to another object thus allowing the possibility to observe many dozens of objects per night and record them if desired.